alexander-harmaty/Dynamic-Contiguous-Memory-Queue/README.md

 ## Assignment Context

-This project was assigned as an exercise to fundamentally understand how a Dynamic Queue functions.
+This project was assigned as an exercise to fundamentally understand how a Dynamic Contiguous Memory Queue functions.

 The repository contains files provided by the professor, including incomplete code for the queue methods, and test code to check for the proper functionality of said methods.